liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/03-preparing-for-install.markdown

     [LIFERAY_HOME](/docs/7-2/deploy/-/knowledge_base/d/liferay-home)
     once you've established it based on your installation.

-@product@ connects to the data source on startup.
+@sharepoint@ connects to the data source on startup.

 As an alternative to the built-in data source, you can use your application server's data source.